 Charges filed in Bedford County homicide

-May 14—Pennsylvania State Police report that a suspect is in custody for a homicide that happened in Bedford County on Friday.
+May 15—BEDFORD — Pennsylvania State Police report that a suspect is in custody for a homicide that happened in Bedford County on Friday.

+Derek Edward Ashley Louk, 28, faces 11 charges, stemming from an incident along Louks Lane in Cumberland Valley Township.

 PSP, for now, has identified a "known victim," but not provided any identification.